-2020 Business and Financial Highlights
+2021 Business and Financial Highlights

-In 2020, your company continued its focus on helping the independent agents who represent us to grow profitably, even as it successfully met the challenges presented by the economic and operational effects of the pandemic, the high number of weather catastrophe events, volatile equity markets and persistently low interest rates.
-Your company delivered strong financial and operating results that benefited shareholders with a three-year total shareholder return of 26.5%; a 10.7% increase in book value to a record high of \$67.04 per share at year end; and a 7.1% increase in regular cash dividends declared.
-This performance generated payouts of annual incentive compensation and performance-based restricted stock units at threshold and maximum levels, respectively, for our named executive officers.
-Highlights of our company's performance in 2020 included:
+In 2021, your company continued its focus on helping the independent agents who represent us to grow profitably, even as it continued to meet the challenges presented by the economic and operational effects of the pandemic, the high number of weather catastrophe events, volatile equity markets and persistently low interest rates.
+Your company delivered strong financial and operating results that benefited shareholders with a three-year total shareholder return of 58.8%; a 21.9% increase in book value to a record high of \$81.72 per share at year end; and a 5.0% increase in regular cash dividends declared.
+This performance generated payouts of annual incentive compensation and performance-based restricted stock units at maximum and target levels, respectively, for our named executive officers.
+Highlights of our company's performance in 2021 included:

-- A 6% increase in consolidated property casualty net written premiums to more than \$5.8 billion in 2020.
-The increase in premiums includes the contribution from Cincinnati Global Underwriting Ltd.SM, acquired in February 2019, and reflects our growth initiatives, and higher average price increases for most lines of business. - A property casualty pre-tax underwriting profit of \$119 million and a combined ratio of 98.1% for 2020, marking our ninth consecutive year of underwriting profit.
-In 2020, our efforts to further segment our renewal and new business opportunities with better pricing precision and risk-selection decisions continued to benefit core underwriting performance, before considering losses from weather catastrophe events.
+- A 10% increase in consolidated property casualty net written premiums to nearly \$6.5 billion in 2021.
+The increase in premiums includes contributions from our growth initiatives, higher average price increases for most lines of business, and a higher level of insured exposures. - A property casualty pre-tax underwriting profit of \$731 million, up 514% and a combined ratio of 88.3% for 2021, marking our tenth consecutive year of underwriting profit.
+In 2021, our efforts to deepen our relationships with our independent insurance agent partners and further segment our renewal and new business opportunities with better pricing precision and risk-selection decisions continued to benefit core underwriting performance, before considering losses from weather catastrophe events.